 The North America rubber processing chemicals market was valued at USD 835.1 million in 2015.
-Rising domestic demand for automobiles, especially in Mexico, is expected to drive growth.
-However, the presence of stringent government regulations is expected to result in moderate growth over the forecast period.
+Stringent government regulations are expected to result in moderate growth over the forecast period.
+However, processing aids such as curing and blowing agent segment is expected to experience significant growth owing to advancement in vulcanization process to manufacture high quality and performance rubber chemical.

 Avail customized purchase options to meet your exact research needs: